SAGUARO NATIONAL PARK

 "A giant cactus on the desert".
 Exact locality is not known.
 This is the type of abusive activity the national park was created to prevent!
 Early printed postcard published by Newman Post Card Co., Los Angeles & San Francisco.
 Number AB136.
 Probably dates between circa 1908 and 1915.

-"In a Sahuaro forest, Arizona.
+"In a Sahuaro Forest, Arizona.
 Located in the sheltered foothills of the Tanque Verde Mountains, an area set aside by the government for the preservation of the giant cactus.
 The habitat of the Sahuaro is confined to a limited area of southern Arizona and northern Mexico.
 In this particular park over 1,200 varieties of cactus abound and the finest growth of giant cactus to be found in the world."
 Linen-texture postcard distributed by Lollesgard Specialty Co., Tucson, Arizona.
 Printed by Curteich, Chicago, Il.
 Number 6A-H714.
 Published in 1936.

 "In Sahuaro National Monument, Arizona.
 This cactus forest is located in the sheltered foothills of the Tanque Verde Mountains east of Tucson.
 There are over 1,200 varieties of cactus in this park and the finest growth of the giant cactus to be found in the world, attaining heights of from fifty to sixty feet."
 Linen-texture postcard distributed by Lollesgard Specialty Co., Tucson, Arizona.
 Printed by Curteich, Chicago, Il.
 Number 6A-H715.
 Published in 1936.